sigasi/sigasi_insights/content/tech/using-graphics-configuration.md

 }
 ```

-Configurations are also not cascading (unlike CSS), otherwise coloring our `sampling` block green, would turn all it's internal blocks green as well.
+Configurations are also not cascading (unlike CSS), otherwise coloring our `sampling` block green, would turn all its internal blocks green as well.

 You are not able to group ports as we have not found a good use case for it yet (however if you find one let us know!), but grouped ports are created when you group wires into a bus.
 You can also configure lone ports e.g. `port clk_i { hide }`

-It is also possible to show only the instantiations blocks, hiding all of the assertions, signal assignments, processes,... .
+It is also possible to show only the instantiations blocks, hiding all of the assertions, signal assignments, processes...
 You do this by adding `show : instantiations` between the header and the group declarations.

 ### StateMachine

 StateMachines are just like the BlockDiagrams above, except the only `Type` that can be used is `state`.
 The header is also slightly different, the syntax is as follows: `statemachine architecture : ^state_variable`.
-For an example you can check out `step_3_state_machines.vhd` (in our VHDL Tutorial) with [this](/resources/tech/using-graphics-configuration/step_3_state_machines.statemachine) filter file.
+For an example, you can check out `step_3_state_machines.vhd` (in our VHDL Tutorial) with [this](/resources/tech/using-graphics-configuration/step_3_state_machines.statemachine) filter file.

 ## Things to remember